nf/rdns/README.md

 # rdns

-`rdns` is a DNS server that serves PTR and AAAA records for an IPv6 subnet.
-It also serves the corresponding authoritative NS records.
+`rdns` is provides reverse DNS for IPv6 networks.
+It is a DNS server that serves PTR and AAAA records for an IPv6 subnet, and the corresponding authoritative NS records.

 ## Setup